ggjy/vision_weak_to_strong/README.md

 The classification task in this repo is based on [OFAKD](https://github.com/Hao840/OFAKD/tree/main), [DKD](https://github.com/megvii-research/mdistiller) and [timm](https://github.com/rwightman/pytorch-image-models).

 The transfer learning  in this repo is baesd on [MAE](https://github.com/facebookresearch/mae).

+The few shot learning in this repo is baesd on [few-shot-meta-baseline](https://github.com/yinboc/few-shot-meta-baseline).

+The noisy labels learning in this repo is baesd on [Sel-CL](https://github.com/ShikunLi/Sel-CL).

 ### License